Barham Salih: Prime Minister of the Kurdistan Region Government

 Barham Salih spearheaded the Kurdistani List in the 2009 Iraqi Kurdistan legislative election.
 The list won 59 of 111 seats.
 He succeeded Nechervan Idris Barzani as the Prime Minister of the Kurdistan Regional Government.
 His term was marked by turbulence with the rise of an opposition (Movement for Change) to challenge the government while his own party was scrambling to stay together after losing the stronghold city of Sulaymaniyah.
 He survived the first motion of no confidence in Iraqi Kurdistan following the 2011 Kurdish protests in Iraq.
-He signed the first major oil contract with Exxon Mobil after drafting and amending a new oil law.
+He signed the first major oil contract with ExxonMobil after drafting and amending a new oil law.
 He relinquished the post of Prime Minister to Nechervan Idris Barzani on 5 April 2012 as part of a political agreement between the ruling KDP–PUK coalition.

-Move to opposition
+Foundation of an own party and subsequent return to PUK

 In September 2017, Salih announced that he was leaving the PUK and forming a new opposition party, the Coalition for Democracy and Justice, to compete in the forthcoming Iraqi Kurdistan elections.
 Following the death of PUK leader Jalal Talabani and the Kurdish opposition leader Nawshirwan Mustafa, the alliance was seen to have the potential to change the Kurdish political landscape.
 He said he hoped to gather all the other opposition parties, including Gorran and Komal, to challenge the governing KDP–PUK alliance.

+In the 2018 Iraqi parliamentary election, it won two seats.
+On September 19, 2018, Barham Salih left the party to rejoin the Patriotic Union of Kurdistan, which nominated him as a candidate for Iraq's Presidency.
+Others joined Salih in his return to PUK, but the party leadership made clear that it would not be going to disband itself.
+On 9 November 2018, the party held a conference, where it renamed itself to National Coalition and elected Aram Qadirî as its leader.
+There were some legal problems, which were solved at the beginning of December, when the Independent High Electoral Commission moved to legally dissolve the no longer existing CDJ.

 President of Iraq

-On 2 October 2018, Barham Salih was elected as the eighth president of Iraq.
+On 2 October 2018, Salih was elected as the eighth president of Iraq.
 He received 219 votes and defeated Fuad Hussein who secured 22 votes.